hoanhan101/gray/_posts/2019-06-06-show-your-work.md

 tags: [book]
 ---

+A book for people who hate the very idea of self-promotion:
 - Be an amateur, not afraid to voice your opinion, be willing to share
 - Document your process, start a journal, record it, take photo,...
 - Share/publish something small everyday